 Move over, golf and tennis.
 A new favorite pastime is taking off with American Boomers.

-How Did Pickleball Start?
+How Pickleball Began

 The association hosts tournaments around the country, allowing more people to learn about and watch the sport.